Greatest Film Scenes

 • meanwhile, Bill was being led away by two flirtatious models dressed in skin-tight, almost sheer gowns: ash blonde Gayle (Louise J. Taylor) in silver-green and brunette Nuala Windsor (Stewart Thorndike) in a burgundy-colored dress; however, he was called away by a sexually-immoral incident involving hooker/drug-abuser Amanda 'Mandy' Curran (Julienne Davis), who was completely naked and passed out in Ziegler's bedroom-boudoir; Dr. Bill Harford attended to her and revived her, saving Ziegler's reputation

-Overdosed 'Mandy' in Ziegler's Bedroom During Christmas Party
+Overdosed 'Mandy' Found in Ziegler's Bedroom During Christmas Party

-• after returning home from the Ziegler party, the highly sensationalized love-making scene of the narcissistic Harfords sexually aroused and caressing and kissing each other, to the tune of Chris Isaak's "Baby Did a Bad, Bad Thing"
+• after returning home from the Ziegler party, the narcissistic Harford couple were sexually aroused; during a highly-sensationalized love-making scene, they began caressing and kissing each other, to the tune of Chris Isaak's "Baby Did a Bad, Bad Thing"

-• the scene in Dr. Harford's office in an examination room, when he briefly examined the heartbeat of a beautiful, starkly, half-naked female patient with his stethoscope, and then passively instructed: "That's fine, you can put your gown on"
+• the next day, there was a montage of a regular workday for the married couple; in Dr. Harford's examination room in his office, he briefly examined the heartbeat of a beautiful, starkly, half-naked female patient with his stethoscope, and then passively instructed: "That's fine, you can put your gown on"; meanwhile, Alice was a stay-at-home, often bored and unfulfilled, unemployed mother with her young seven year-old red-haired daughter Helena (Madison Eginton)

-• the intense pot-smoking conversation - a confessional-disclosure scene between the couple as they began to talk about their separate encounters with their would-be seducers at Ziegler's Christmas party; he asserted that his profession was "very impersonal," that he always remained "professional," and that sex was the last thing on his mind; when he also strongly asserted that women were very different from men, and did not fantasize about immoral deeds: "Women don't - they basically just don't think like that" - for the sake of argument - she mocked his idea that only men, in contrast to women, had very base, sexual instincts after millions of years of evolution: "If you men only knew!"
+• that evening, after smoking dope in their bedroom while reclining on the bed, Bill and Alice (both in states of partial undress) discussed their separate encounters with their would-be seducers at Ziegler's Christmas party; their intense conversation was composed of a confessional-disclosure - he asserted that his profession was "very impersonal," that he always remained "professional," and that sex was the last thing on his mind; when he also strongly asserted that women were very different from men, and did not fantasize about immoral deeds: "Women don't - they basically just don't think like that" - for the sake of argument - she mocked his idea that only men, in contrast to women, had very base, sexual instincts after millions of years of evolution: "If you men only knew!"

 Alice's Bedroom Confessional Scene